Blog

 Essential Features of Multichannel Order Management Software

 Not all multichannel order management platforms are created equal.
-Here's what to look for.
+Here's what to look for when you're evaluating an order management system for e-commerce and multichannel selling.

-At Cin7, we offer 700+ integrations, including Faire, which many competitors don't support natively.
+At Cin7, we offer 700+ integrations, including Faire, which you won't see many other places.

 Real-Time Inventory Updates Across Every Channel

 This is the heart of any multichannel system.
-When stock changes anywhere (whether it's a sale, a return, or a warehouse transfer), it reflects everywhere instantly.
+When stock changes anywhere (whether it's a sale, a return, or a warehouse transfer), it reflects everywhere.
 Real-time sync prevents overselling and stockouts, two of the fastest ways to lose customer trust.

 AI-Powered Demand Forecasting